Ohio, Indiana voters head to polls in state primaries

 Voters place their votes in Medina, Ohio, on October 6, 2020.
 On Tuesday, Ohio and Indiana voters hold state primaries.
 File Photo by Aaron Josefczyk/UPI | License Photo

-May 3 (UPI) -- Voters headed to the polls Tuesday in Indiana and Ohio for primaries in several key races, including an open U.S. Senate seat and governorship.
+May 3 (UPI) -- J.D.
+Vance, who secured the endorsement of former President Donald Trump, won Ohio's hotly contested Republican Senate primary on Tuesday as the state's incumbent governor, Mike DeWin, also prevailed to run for re-election.

-Several U.S. congressional seats are also up for grabs, with Republicans seeking to gain a majority in the House come November.
+Vance won what was perhaps the biggest race on Tuesday when voters in Ohio and Indiana hit the polls for their states' primaries that saw an open U.S. Senate sate, a governorship and several U.S. congressional seats up for grabs with the GOP seeking to gain a majority in the House come November.

-Perhaps the biggest race of the night will be the Republican primary for the open Senate seat to be vacated by Sen. Rob Portman.
-The Republican announced in January 2021 that he won't seek re-election in the November election, opening up a five-way race in the GOP.
+The Ohio Senate seat is to be vacated by Republican Sen. Rob Portman who announced in January 2021 that he won't seek re-election in November, opening up a five-way race in the GOP.

-A RealClearPolitics average of polls has venture capitalist and author J.D.
-Vance in the lead with 26%, 3.5 percentage points ahead of former Ohio Treasurer Josh Mandel (22.5%), followed by state Sen. Matt Dolan (21.5%), businessman Mike Gibbons (15%) and former Republican Party Chairwoman Jane Timken (7%).
+A RealClearPolitics average of polls has projected Vance to win the coveted Republican endorsement for the soon-to-be-vacant Senate seat with 32.2% of the vote.
+Projected in second is former Ohio Treasurer Josh Mandel with 23.9%, followed by state Sen. Matt Dolan at 23.3%, businessman Mike Gibbons 11.6% and former Republican Party Chairwoman Jane Timken at 5.9%.

-Vance, author of the book Hillbilly Elegy, received former President Donald Trump's endorsement last month.
+Vance, author of the book Hillbilly Elegy, received Trump's endorsement last month.

 "In the Great State of Ohio, the candidate most qualified and ready to win in November is J.D.
 Vance.
 We cannot play games.
 It is all about winning!"
 Trump said in the statement.